Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Evaluation

 \subsection{Results I: Sentiment Analysis (context independent method)}

-For the first evaluation we constructed low data regimes with the SST-2 dataset, that consist of 100, 300, 500 and 700 data instances.
-The inspection of the generated data by our data augmentation method is promising.
-While we noticed that some instances are often repeated, most of them are related to the respective class and are well written.
-In addition, we only had to remove a little data through the filtering step.
-For example, 245 and 562 examples of the positive and negative class for the SST-2 700 dataset (of 3500 each).
-Additionally, if one looks at the repeating from a reasoning perspective it can be seen as a more sophisticated version of oversampling.

 The results considered good from a human point of view are also reflected in the quantitative evaluation results, that are presented in Table \ref{table:sentiment_eval}.
-The proposed data augmentation method has almost in every case better results than the baseline and the EDA method by Wei et al. \cite{Wei2019}.
-Particularly it gains the best improvements the less data is available (additive up to 15.53\%).
+The proposed data augmentation method has almost in every case better results than the baseline and the EDA method by \citet{Wei2019}.
+Particularly it gains the best improvements the less data is available (additive up to 15.53\% and 3.56\% compared to the baseline and EDA).
 However, also with the most data the augmentation method reaches in the best run additive performance improvements of 0.49\% and 1.22\% compared to the baseline and the EDA method.

 The method has the highest improvements if less data is available because the prior knowledge of the GPT-2 model is most effective there.
 The model also produces well written instances which is not the case with the EDA method that sometimes fails to improve the baseline.
-Furthermore, the rationale of low performing data augmentation methods of Longpre et al. \cite{Longpre2020} comes into play.
+Furthermore, the rationale of low performing data augmentation methods of \citet{Longpre2020} comes into play.
 In contrary to the EDA method, the proposed augmentation algorithm enriches the training data with new linguistic patterns that have not already been seen by the encoder.